pgicking/routelandia-server/README.md

 * Create extension for postgis in the portal_testing database
 * Run the following command to copy data into portal_testing: psql portal_testing < testingdb.sql
-* Run the following command to create the views needed for the backend: psql portal_testing < migrations.sql
+* Run the following command to create the views needed for the backend in portal_testing: psql portal_testing < migrations.sql